fluhus/snopher/index.md

 In Go you can convert a `*char` to a Go string using `C.GoString`.
 This copies the data and creates a new string managed by Go in terms of garbage collection.
 To create a `*char` as a return value, you can call `C.CString`.
 However, the pointer gets lost unless you keep a reference to it in Go, and then you have a memory leak.

-My recommended way to return a string is to create an output buffer in Python (possibly reusable), pass it to Go and then wrap it in a `bytes.Buffer`.
-That should make generating the output string safe and efficient.
-Don't forget the null terminator!
+My recommended way to return a string is to either create an output buffer in Python (possibly reusable), pass it to Go and then wrap it in a `bytes.Buffer`;
+or to create the output c-string in Go and wrap it in a self-finalizing struct (see structs section).

-Go can return the given output pointer, and Python will automatically make a bytes object out of it.
+If the output pointer was given by Python, Go can return it and Python will automatically make a bytes object out of it.
 See the demonstration above.

 #### Summary of Dangers